Scaling Proxima's Virtual UX

 Key Learnings

 Designing for a 65-inch public display is a genuinely different problem from designing for a phone.
 Ergonomics, ambient lighting, multi-person viewing, and accessibility all compound in ways that standard responsive design thinking doesn't account for.
+Portrait screens are their own third category, and the comparison feature taught me to design for the hardest format first.

 The insight that mattered most, though, came from the realtor interviews: the app needed to support a performance, not just browsing.
 Realtors were telling a story.
 Every design decision had to ask: does this help or interrupt that narrative?